National Youth Leadership Training (NYLT)

 IS THERE AN AGE REQUIRMENT?

 Yes, NYLT is designed for training leadership skills and as such does not have the time to teach basic scouting skills.
-Therefore, the course is limited to those mature youth who are at least 13 years of age, have completed the eighth grade, and are at least a First Class Scout.
-The requirements for Venturers and Sea Scouts are, mature youth ,who are at least 13 years of age, and have completed the eighth grade.
+Therefore, for Boy Scouts the course is limited to those mature youth who are at least 13 years of age, and are at least a First Class Scout.
+The requirements for Venturers and Sea Scouts are, mature youth ,who are at least 13 years of age, and have completed the eighth grade (the eligibility age for Venturing programs).
 These are national guidelines and will not be changed for this course.
 Please contact the course director if you have any questions.